singnet/snet-sdk-js-web/README.md

 SingularityNET SDK for Browser (Web)

 ## Getting Started
+This package snet-sdk-web provides browser-compatible tools for interacting with the SNET SDK.
+It is built on top of the snet-sdk-core, extending its functionality to support web-specific environments.

+The SNET JS SDK consists of three packages:

+- `core` – The main SDK functionality.
+- `nodeJS` – Node.js-specific implementations.
+- **`web` – Web (browser) integrations.**

 These instructions are for the development and use of the SingularityNET SDK for JavaScript on web platform like browsers.